Rudbeckia subtomentosa aka Sweet Coneflower

 Sweet Coneflower

-How to care for Sweet Coneflower
+How difficult is it to take care of Sweet Coneflower

 With its straightforward care requirements, Sweet Coneflower is a hassle-free plant that anyone can enjoy.